imran-hassan/test2/README.md

 #9.
 Testing
 ##9.1 Unit test

-IFMAP unit test: Check whether value passed from front end has been received on IFMAP server.
+IFMAP unit test: Check whether value passed from frontend has been received on IFMAP server.

 BGPaaS: Check that the value of BGP origin received can be overridden.